DCgov/dcgov.github.io/_pages/open-government-advisory-group.md

 ## Meeting Archives

-*Note*: All meetings will be have a live stream and archive linked on this page.
+*Note*: All meetings will have a live stream and archive linked on this page.

 ## Public Members